hashicorp/terraform-provider-time/website/docs/r/static.html.markdown

 # Resource: time_static

 Manages a static time resource, which keeps an UTC timestamp saved in the Terraform state.
 This prevents perpetual differences caused by using the [`timestamp()` function](https://www.terraform.io/docs/configuration/functions/timestamp.html).
-Optionally, this resource can be configured with expiration settings to automatically rotate.

 -> Further manipulation of incoming or outgoing values can be accomplished with the [`formatdate()` function](https://www.terraform.io/docs/configuration/functions/formatdate.html) and the [`timeadd()` function](https://www.terraform.io/docs/configuration/functions/timeadd.html).

 ## Example Usage

-### Saving and Accessing Resource Creation Time

 ```hcl
 resource "time_static" "example" {}